GI Bill® for Culinary School: A Guide for Active Military, Veterans, & Their Families

 Escoffier is proud to be a recognized Military Friendly® School for the fourth year in a row.
 Military Friendly Schools® demonstrate best practices from the Department of Defense and Veterans Affairs, as well as meeting laws and regulations surrounding the GI Bills®.
 Escoffier has received particularly high ratings in the Financial Aid & Assistance and Military Student Support & Retention categories.

-Army veteran Lance McWhorter is a graduate of Escoffier’s online culinary program.
+Army veteran Lance McWhorter is a graduate of online culinary school at Escoffier.
 He enrolled after his service and time as a security contractor.
 And he’s a vocal proponent of Escoffier’s online education.

 “I’m pretty notorious for jumping on Escoffier threads and getting into it,”* he says.
 “It’s definitely a program that I believe in, and it’s one that I recommend as long as [the students] have realistic expectations.
 History, terminology, calculating COGS, profit margins, profit/loss, product waste—there’s so much more to learn than just cooking.
 I’m already winning contests and built my own restaurant.
 I kind of fast-tracked myself.
 And I really feel like Escoffier was a huge part of that.”*